-Mindful of the cost of course material and the barrier that presents for students' engagement, I have requested EBook copies of all texts (includingt he text above) through the libraries or (when not available) have made required excerpts available on Moodle.
+We will draw upon a number of texts in this course, including those below.
+Mindful of the cost of course material and the barrier that presents for students' engagement, I have requested EBook copies of all texts through the libraries or (when not available) have made required excerpts available on Moodle.